With the Traffic Journey report, you will be able to understand where your competitor’s audience comes from and where

 This can give you insight into their marketing strategy.
 Not only that, but it can also help you determine if you should avoid marketing in a certain channel.

-Directly below the Traffic Sources graph, you can find the Traffic Journey widget.
+Directly below the Traffic Channels graph, you can find the Traffic Journey widget.
 This will allow you to monitor the traffic that comes from different sources to each of your compared domains.
 Using this report will show you exactly what sites users are visiting, as well as where they are going after visiting the domain.

-In the table, you will see the traffic sources broken down into Source Domain, Source Type, Group Traffic Split, and Group Traffic Share.
+In the table, you will see the traffic schannels broken down into Source Domain, Source Type, Group Traffic Split, and Group Traffic Share.
 Group Traffic Split visually breaks down each traffic source into percentages and Group Traffic Share shows the overall percentage of traffic driven from a single domain.